QuantumRangers-SE-Team-10/lasertech-frontend/README.md

 To run the project, you need to have Node.js (>v21.7.1) and npm installed on your machine.

-You will need an API key to connect to supabase
+You will need the DB _URL and DB_KEY key to connect to supabase
 - For Stother and TAs, check the Blackboard submission for the key.
 - Team Members can request a key from Shawn Ericksen on slack.

-Then put the key in a .env file.
+Then put the key in a .env.development.local file.
 Template provided below.

 ```
-# .env
+# .env.development.local
-SUPABASE_API_KEY=
+VITE_DB_URL=
+VITE_DB_KEY=
 ```

 Commands to run the project: